Published: June 08, 2022 • Updated: May 17, 2023 • 2 min read

 You continue to be surprised by what you’re seeing onscreen.

 I have a technique that’s going to help:

+This may sound simple, but it’s incredibly powerful.
 Here’s how it works.

 undefined?
 Is it going to be an object with some keys, but

 say your prediction out loud.

 This is a powerful technique, because it forces you to pivot from reactive to proactive.